Cape Town: Cuisine

 Food originating from or synonymous with Cape Town includes the savoury sweet spiced meat dish Bobotie that dates from the 17th century.
 The Gatsby, a sandwich filled with slap chips and other toppings, was first served in 1976 in the suburb of Athlone and is also synonymous with the city.
 The koe'sister is a traditional Cape Malay pastry described as a cinnamon infused dumpling with a cake-like texture, finished off with a sprinkling of desiccated coconut.

 Malva pudding (sometimes known as Cape Malva pudding) is a sticky sweet dessert often served with hot custard is also associated with the city and dates back to the 17th century.
 A related dessert dish, Cape Brandy Pudding, is also associated with the city and surrounding region.
 Cape Town is also the home of the South African wine industry with the first wine produced in the country being bottled in the city; a number of notable wineries still exist in the city including Groot Constantia and Klein Constantia.

+The city has gained international recognition for its pizza scene.
+In 2025, then-new, family-owned restaurant NOVO, based in Mowbray, ranked in publication Time Outs Top 20 Pizzas globally.
+It did so for its "The Fellini" creation.
+In the 2026 ranking from the same publication, Woodstock-based establishment Pizza Connection ranked 11th on the list, for its "The Capetonian" pizza.

 Coffee culture in Cape Town is thriving, with many independent coffeehouses and cafe chains with locations across the city.
 All four of South Africa's largest cafe chains, Vida e Caffè, Seattle Coffee Company, WCafe, and Bootlegger Coffee Company, are headquartered in Cape Town.
 Furthermore, the city is home to 10 roasteries.

 Cape Town is considered one of the best cities in the world for coffee, and is known as an international coffee capital.
 In 2024, Cape Town was ranked as the world's 9th best city for coffee by US Food & Wine Magazine.
 Truth Coffee, situated in Cape Town CBD, was voted Best Coffee Shop in the World in 2015 and 2016 by the UK's Daily Telegraph and Espresso Lab in Woodstock was voted the 11th best coffee shop in the world, and the best in Africa, in 2025.